Yemmy22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #11-directories_permissions: The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users except regular files
 #12-directory_permissions: The script creates a directory called my_dir with permissions 751 in the working directory
 #13-change_group: The script changes the group owner to school for the file hello
+#100-change_owner_and_group: The script changes all the files and directories in the working directory belonging to owner to vincent, and the group owner to staff